redacademy/web-dev-sampler/markdown/jquery.md

 # Functions

-To create a function in JS, we use the **function** keyword, and we can follow it by a variable name to store it for re-use later:
+To create a function in JS, we use the **function** keyword, and we can follow it by a name of our choosing to store it for re-use later:

 ```javascript
 function add(a, b) {